-Rebuilding harvest restrictions have been dramatic relative to the historical landings for several overfish rockfish species on the U.S. West Coast (e.g. Yelloweye, Widow, Canary, Cowcod).
-By 2002 the Pacific Fishery Management Council (PFMC) had declared nine stocks overfished, the majority being slow growing long-lived rockfish (XXX).
-One example is yelloweye rockfish which was declared overfished in 2002, resulting in drastic reduction in harvest limits (Methot and Piner 2002).
-Similar to other rockfish species on the West Coast, the high catches observed in the 1980s and early 1990s were unsustainable and harvest limit for the first year under a rebuilding plan was less than 10% of the catch four years earlier (Stewart et al. 2009).
+Harvests under rebuilding requirements have been dramatic relative to the historical landings for several overfished rockfish species off the U.S. West Coast (e.g. Yelloweye, Widow, Canary, Cowcod).
+By 2002, the Pacific Fishery Management Council (PFMC) had declared nine stocks overfished, the majority being slow growing long-lived rockfish (XXX).
+One example is yelloweye rockfish which was declared overfished in 2002, resulting in drastic reductions in harvest limits (Methot and Piner 2002).
+Similar to other rockfish species on the West Coast, the high catches observed during the 1980s and early 1990s were unsustainable and harvest limit for the first year under the rebuilding plan was less than 10% of the catch four years earlier (Stewart et al. 2009).
 Yelloweye rockfish present an interesting case study, but not entirely unique among other West Coast rockfish, as they are encountered infrequently by the main fishery-independent survey due to the sampling method (trawl), and the majority of the information, albeit somewhat limited, was coming primarily from fishery samples, both recreational and commercial.
-During rebuilding, retention has been prohibited in the recreational fishery, and the harvest limits have been low enough to create an avoidance behavior by the commercial fishery.
+During rebuilding, retention has been prohibited in the recreational fishery, and the harvest limits have been low enough to create an avoidance behavior by the commercial fishery (ref).
 The most recent full assessment cites the limited recent fishery data as a challenge to “produce conclusive information about the stock for the foreseeable future” (Stewart et al. 2009).
 While yelloweye rockfish may have never been considered traditionally data-rich, since entering rebuilding, the amount of data available for subsequent assessment now more resembles that of a data-limited situation, something that may pose significant challenges for science and management in the future.

-Data assists in determining whether or not a stock is on track to rebuild within the specified timeframe.
-Although limiting harvest of an overfished stock will naturally allow it to recover, being able to measure the rate of recovery is still crucial to management and increased uncertainty due to limited data can impede this process.
-Also, biological data are critical to improve estimates of key parameters within the stock assessment (e.g. natural mortality, growth, steepness) and can indicate incoming poor or strong year-classes (recruitment) which can impact estimates of depletion levels (i.e. relative stock biomass).
-When little new biological data are being collected due to harvest restrictions, this can restrict potential improvements in parameter estimates and the ability to detect potential incoming fluctuations in spawning biomass during rebuilding.
-There have been numerous simulation studies evaluating the impact of data on assessment (e.g. Chen et al. 2003, Yin and Sampson 2004, Magnusson and Hilborn 2007, Wetzel and Punt 2011, Lee et al. 2012).
-However, the focus is often on the ability to estimate either management quantities or biological parameters, but does not focus on the long-term impact of reduced data have on the ability to monitor a stock during rebuilding.
+Data is necessary to determine the extent to which a stock is on track to rebuild within the legally-mandated timeframe.
+Although limiting harvest of an overfished stock will naturally allow it to recover, being able to measure the rate of recovery is still crucial to management, and increased uncertainty due to limited data can impede this process.
+Also, biological data are critical to improve estimates of key parameters within stock assessments (e.g. natural mortality, growth, steepness) and can indicate incoming poor or strong year-classes (recruitment) which can impact estimates of depletion levels (i.e. relative stock biomass).
+Potential improvements in parameter estimates and the ability to detect potential incoming fluctuations in spawning biomass during rebuilding will be restricted when little new biological data are being collected due to harvest restrictions.
+There have been numerous simulation studies evaluating the impact of data on the performance of stock assessment methods (e.g. Chen et al. 2003, Yin and Sampson 2004, Magnusson and Hilborn 2007, Wetzel and Punt 2011, Lee et al. 2012).
+The focus of such studies is often on the ability to estimate either management quantities or biological parameters.
+However, to date, these studies have not addressed the long-term impact of reduced data have on the ability to monitor a stock during rebuilding.

-This paper simulates an overfished flatfish and rockfish stock where harvest and the collection of new data are restricted to address three main questions; 1) does the increased uncertainty due to limited data impact the ability to correctly detect when an overfished stock is rebuilt, 2) is there a degradation of rebuilding performance with limited data and if so how does this change as data increases, and 3) what is the impact of restricted data based on life-history?
+This paper simulates an overfished flatfish and rockfish stock where harvest and the collection of new data are restricted to address three main questions; 1) does the increased uncertainty due to limited data impact the ability to correctly detect when an overfished stock is rebuilt, 2) is there a degradation of rebuilding performance with limited data and if so how does this change as the amount of data increases, and 3) what is the impact of restricted data based on life-history?

 Materials and Methods